 - Best to hand wash (maybe sing Happy Birthday to it twice?), hand press flat and air dry.

-- Not great but OK to machine wash on gentle and machine dry.
-It will need reshaping.
+- Not great but OK to machine launder.

 - Keep it Clean!

-- Always follow CDC guidelines for cleaning.
+- Always follow CDC and health professionals’ guidelines for cleaning frequency.
 Things are changing pretty fast so just do a search to find the latest.
 Try searching something like “How to wash a face mask CDC”.

 There are many ways to do it.
 Here are a few.
 They are all DIY.
 Try a search for “Face Mask Adapter”

 - To make the ear loops longer or to tighten the mask’s fit you can wear the ear loops with an extension at the back of the neck, like in this picture.
 The green dot on her neck is a snap on a short extender that connects to the other side of her head, catching the other ear loop.
 Maybe you could use a piece of Velcro tape, a ribbon, string, or the like, to accomplish the same thing.